elabftw/elabdoc/doc/contributing.rst

 The repository contains (at least) 3 branches:

 * The `master` branch points to the latest released version and should always be in working state.
-It can contain beta or rc versions but not alpha versions.
+It can contain alpha, beta or rc versions.
-* The `next` branch points to the latest unstable version (alpha) (or latest stable if no unstable released yet).
+* The `next` is used to work on bugfixes for the stable release.
 If you wish to make a bugfix PR, this is the branch that you should target (if hypernext is far from it).
 * The `hypernext` branch is the dev branch, it might contain bugs and unfinished work, never use it in production!
 It is the latest version of the code and the one you should work against for new features or non critical bugfixes.
 It is a very active branch, so make sure to pull from upstream often so your fork doesn't stray too far.

 Environment installation